'White Houses' Review

 White Houses, though it chronicles a love affair between a famous, married woman and a reporter, isn’t as scandalous as you’d think.
 This wasn’t some tawdry affair.
 More important, White Houses is as much about Lorena Hickok’s childhood as it is about the affair.
 And Hickok’s childhood was tragic.

 Thanks to NetGalley for providing me with a free copy of 'White Houses' in exchange for an honest review.

-Eleanor Roosevelt and Lorena Hickok: A Not So Shocking Affair
+White Houses and Eleanor Roosevelt’s Not So Shocking Affair

-I found Eleanor Roosevelt and Lorena Hickok (or Hick as the Roosevelts call her) to be quite cheesy.
+In White Houses, Bloom portrays Eleanor Roosevelt and Lorena Hickock (or Hick as the Roosevelts call her) as both dear friends and lovers.
+It’s their friendship that gives White Houses its depth.
+On the romance side, I found Eleanor and Hick to be quite cheesy.
 Judging by the quotes I found on Brain Pickings from their real-life correspondence, they may have actually been a bunch of cheese balls:

 I cannot go to bed tonight without a word to you.
 I felt a little as though a part of me was leaving tonight.
 You have grown so much to be a part of my life that it is empty without you.

-Abuse and instability characterizes Hick's childhood.
+The most interesting part of White Houses for me was Hick’s heartbreaking childhood, which was full of abuse and instability.
 After her mother dies, Hick works as a “hired girl,” or nanny/maid.
 Her revolting father pops up in the book now and again, and every time, I wanted to punch him.
 Hick goes to college, but can’t cut it.
 Instead, she gets a job with the Battle Creek Evening News.
 She works her way up from there.
-I appreciated that White Houses told her personal story, albeit fictionalized.
+I appreciated that White Houses told Hick’s personal story, albeit fictionalized.
 Hick carved her own place in the world despite her unfortunate circumstances.